-Last updated: April 30, 2026
+Last updated: May 20, 2026

 Hellenistic Astrology

-Heliacal Rising Calculator
+Heliacal Rising Star Calculator

-Find which planets and royal stars made a heliacal rising near your birth.
+Calculate which planets and royal stars made a heliacal rising near your birth.
 Reports each body's phase at birth and applies Brennan's seven-day prominence rule from the Hellenistic phase tradition.

 What is heliacal rising?